 If you are on the hunt for something a little more mainstream there are plenty of options open to you in Birmingham.
 Popworld is a student favourite, playing all the cheesy pop hits from throughout the decades, and there’s a great student night called Zoo on a Wednesday involving cheap drinks and number 1 hits all night long.
 Nightingales is another great place to head for student offers – on a Thursday here.
 The LGBT-friendly venue can be found in the heart of the gay village.

 For urban music head on over to SugarSuite on Broad Street.
 It’s a popular venue every night of the week, but on a Friday they play solely R&B and Hip-Hop, playing the latest releases alongside classics from back in the day.
 Players on a Tuesday is the place to be with three different rooms of DJs, all playing bangers, and great student offers for drinks.

 Birmingham has always been a centre of dance music, and this continues to be the case.
 PRYZM is one of the best dance music nightclubs in the UK, with four huge rooms and an Ibiza vibe all year round.
 It can be a little expensive for a student budget, so keep it for special occasions and big nights out.

-Sport is massive in Birmingham (it’ll be hosting the Commonwealth Games in 2022, remember?), and from your home at our Birmingham student accommodation you are within easy reach of some amazing sporting venues and events.
+Sport is massive in Birmingham (it’ll be hosting the Commonwealth Games in 2022, remember?), and from your home at our Birmingham student accommodation, you are within easy reach of some amazing sporting venues and events.
 Football is king here, and it is no wonder with so many professional football clubs in the city and surrounding region.
 Aston Villa are former European Champions, so head on over to Villa Park to see Dean Smith’s side play in the Premier League.
 In the Championship Birmingham City play at St Andrews, but on top of that you have both West Bromwich Albion and Wolverhampton Wanderers not too far away on public transport.